Tonight Upcoming Classes & Books Meet Author, Danielle D. Williams

 What is your home like?
 I live with my awesome husband and my son, and we have quite a few pets: a dog named Rocky, a frog who-- I forget his name, a bird named Houdini because he always tries to get out of his cage, and has successfully done so on a number of occasions… We had a cat named Butterfields who we really loved but he is gone now.
+So I named my art business after him, Butterfield's Books LLC.
 We recently added to our family, however, a flirtatious Cockatiel named Mister, who loves to send me kisses whenever I'm around.
 I've told him I'm spoken for, but he insists, so I send kisses back.
 He's a lot of fun; we're really enjoying him.
 (He also whistles, and I've been told can talk a little, although I've not heard him speak yet.)

-What was your fave book when you were a kid?
-The Big Fart – which I still can’t find a copy of, and Amelia Badelia , and Eat your Peas, Louise.
+Things you were proud of as a kid?
+I was most proud of reading.
+I once read 400 pages in 4 hours.
+I was often at the Kansas City Kansas Public Library; I still remember that.
+Libraries are so important.
+My favorite books were The Big Fart – which I still can’t find a copy of, and Amelia Bedelia, and Eat your Peas, Louise.
 It’s not just the books, I remember the teachers that read them to me.

 And your fave movie?
 Pride and Prejudice with Kira Knightly.

 Strongest childhood memory?
 I Got cancer just before my 9th birthday.
 It was a four-year battle.
 My dad was a musician, and he left shortly after I relapsed.
 However, my Mom took great care of me and my sisters…So I had a difficult childhood.
 My passion for art developed shortly after being diagnosed with Leukemia as a little girl.
 My therapist used expressive drawing to help me cope through treatments.
 You know, I’ve never stopped drawing and painting since.